 What would happen if your office burned down?
-If there was a flood? if your building were hit by a meteor?
-Would your data survive? could your company recover?
+If there was a flood?
+If your data was compromised by ransomware, would it survive?
+Could your company recover?
 Do you have a plan?
 CIOs are asked these questions every day and, often, these questions keep them up at night.
 Knowing that your company is protected in the event of a disaster is priceless.
 Especially when we know that a majority of companies that do not have disaster recovery plans will be put out of business when disaster strikes.
 Other than the obvious benefits of peace of mind and business continuity, having a disaster recovery plan in place will help your business immensely and ensure that your data is secure.

 Employee Responsibility and Task Allocation

 A DR plan is only as strong as the people executing it.
 For this reason, encouraging your employees to take part in the DR planning process will give them more investment in the company and the plan as a whole.
-It's good to know that if disaster strikes employees will be on the same page with how to handle it.
+It's good to know that if disaster strikes, employees will be on the same page and take the proper steps to handle it.
 Additionally, outlining specific roles and tasks for employees to undertake in a disaster situation helps to ensure a fast and effective recovery.
 Thus your business will incur less downtime and face less loss with an organized employee response.

 The DR planning process puts everything into perspective, including your underlying network.
 Through the process of detailed documentation of the network protocols companies can fully understand the network, making it easy to repair issues quickly.
 And with the right support, you can be assured your network is constantly being looked after.